Google Content Experiments

 Both forms of testing randomly provide users with one of two versions of your website.
 At WebpageFX, we strategically change elements just slightly as to provide you with the best possible inference as a result.
 We have found that by making minor adjustments to each page, we can better analyze the data accrued to accurately determine which elements of each version of the webpage actually perform best.
 You'll be amazed at how minor modifications to just one page within your website can boost your website's overall conversion rate.

-Either form of testing, whether A/B or multivariate, provides key insight into what your website visitors find most helpful.
+Either form of testing, whether A/B or multivariate, can provide key insight into what your website visitors find most helpful.
 Your visitors want to perform the desired action as much as you want them to; you just need to know how to make it easiest for them.
-By understanding which elements encourage such desired behavior from your visitors, you are able to solve a problem for your visitors and increase the amount of sales generated from your website.
+By understanding which elements encourage such desired behavior from your visitors, you are able to solve problems and increase the amount of sales generated from your website.

 Maximize Conversions with A/B and Multivariate Testing